brandonwamboldt/nodeftpd/README.md

   // Network interface to listen on
   "listen": "127.0.0.1",

+  "auth": {
-  // The authentication mechanism to use (config, mongo, mysql, pam, postgres, redis) "auth.mechanism": "pam",
+    // The authentication mechanism to use (config, mongo, mysql, pam, postgres, redis) "provider": "pam",

-  // Chroot directory (~ is the user's home directory, otherwise use an absolute path) "auth.chroot": "~"
+    // Chroot directory (~ is the user's home directory, otherwise use an absolute path) "chroot": "~"
+  }
 }
 ```